-A. Administrative appeals of determinations relating to SEPA shall be taken within the following time limits:

-1. Final determination of non-significance (DNS) or mitigated DNS (MDNS): Appeal of the DNS or MDNS and the substantive determination of the action must be made within 10 days of the date the permit or other approval is issued of issuance or the close of the public comment period for actions requiring a public comment period;
+- A. Administrative appeals of determinations relating to SEPA shall be taken within the following time limits: - 1.
+Final determination of non-significance (DNS): Appeal of the DNS and the substantive determination of the action must be made within 10 days of the date the permit or other approval is issued;